We may earn a commission, at no extra expense to you, from the companies mentioned in this post.

 One of the great things about gardening is that you can be as involved as you want to be!
 You can simply purchase potted plants at a nursery, buy starter seedling packs from your local market to re-pot at home or start your own seeds.
 All of these ways are totally acceptable.
 The whole idea is to get you gardening!!!!

 Starting seeds at home is by far the least expensive way to get an early start on your garden.
 Plus, you can grow the exact variety of vegetable plants that you want.
+Learn ideas from citrus peels to paper towel tubes to diy seed trays.

 10 Garden Seed Starting Ideas